The Flakiest Gluten-Free Pie Crust Recipe

 • If you use a cream filling and do not need to bake the filling, poke a few holes in the bottom of the crust for air to vent.

-• This will prevent air bubbles in the bottom of the crust.
+• This will prevent air bubbles from forming at the bottom of the crust.

 • Cool the crust and add the cream filling.